USTCWzy/PIMesh/README.md

 ### Contents and Attributes

 ```
 Notes: Dictionary posture_index provides the start and end index for each static posture and motion during the whole data sequence in a group.

-A .xlsx file is given with detailed description of each posture and its corresponding series number in th Index.npy file.
+A .xlsx file is given with detailed description of each posture and its corresponding series number in the Index.npy file.
 ```

 The data are organized in experimental groups and `.rar` format (each `.rar` file means a group in the experiment) .
 In each compressed file, there are: